plicplocplicploc/esp32_mi_scale_2/README.md

 ```
 mosquitto_pub -h <host> -p 8884 -t 'scaleSettings' -u <mqtt user> -P '<mqtt password>' -m '1' -r
 ```
+* Spits out scale results in a log file + possibility to pass data to a `post_weighin` script.
+There is `historical` code that was updating data into Garmin Connect, some of the code will be reusable but it isn't maintained.

 ## Improvements over the forked repo
 * Integrate 2 issues reported by other users: [this](https://github.com/rando-calrissian/esp32_xiaomi_mi_2_hass/issues/3) and [that](https://github.com/rando-calrissian/esp32_xiaomi_mi_2_hass/pull/2/commits/02b5ce7a416f39f3d03ec222934be112e28b3e7d).